francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 ## Key idea
 > **Neural Network as Gaussian Process (NNGP)**: *At initialisation, the output distribution of a neural network
-> converges to a Gaussian process as its width goes to infinity.*
+> converges to a multivariate Gaussian as its width goes to infinity.*

-In other words, in the infinite-width limit, the neural network prediction is the same as sampling from a specific GP.
+In other words, in the infinite-width limit, predicting with a neural network is the same as sampling from a specific GP.

 ## Brief history
 The result was first proved by [Neal (1994)](https://glizen.com/radfordneal/ftp/pin.pdf) for one-hidden-layer neural